 E-SIM: I highly recommend getting an eSIM from Airalo to have great internet service all over Thailand.
 They are actually using the same local providers that AT&T, T-mobile and Verizon will use.

-The packages run from only $9.90 for 50 GB of data to $19.95 USD for Unlimited Data in Thailand.
+The packages run from only $4.50 for 1 GB of data to $35 USD for Unlimited Data in Thailand.

-TIPS FOR TRAVELING AROUND THAILAND WITH KIDS: If you let your kids watch YouTube, Netflix, etc, then I recommend getting the Unlimited Data.
+TIPS FOR TRAVELING THAILAND WITH KIDS: If you let your kids watch YouTube, Netflix, etc, then I recommend getting the Unlimited Data.
 But if you’re not video streaming, then 50 GB of data is enough to browse the internet, use Google Maps, and stay in touch with friends back home.

-TIP: If you plan to use a physical SIM card, then be sure to contact your local phone provider (such as AT&T or Verizon) before traveling overseas to check that your phone is already unlocked.
+TIP #2: If you plan to use a physical SIM card, then be sure to contact your local phone provider (such as AT&T or Verizon) before traveling overseas to check that your phone is already unlocked.
 They can usually do this for you over the phone.

 TRANSPORTATION TIP FOR BANGKOK: